-The connections between control surface and processing rack, as well as all Hydra2 network connections - connections between I/O boxes and routers, and router to router connections between different racks, are made via SFP modules (Small Form-factor Pluggable Gigabit Interface Converters).
+The connections between control surface and processing core, as well as all Hydra2 network connections - connections between I/O boxes and routers, and router to router connections between different cores, are made via SFP modules (Small Form-factor Pluggable Gigabit Interface Converters).

-SFPs can be provided for RJ45 copper connections, as well as for singlemode or multimode fiber on duplex LC connectors.
+SFPs can be provided for RJ45 copper connections, as well as for singlemode or multimode fibre on duplex LC connectors.
 This allows for each port's connection type to be chosen depending on the distance of the run or to match the infrastructure present.
 SFPs can easily be changed on a port by port basis as and when required.

 The correct quantity of SFPs are supplied pre-fitted.
-The type of each connection - copper, singlemode fiber or multimode fiber, should be specified at the time of order to ensure the correct SFP type's are supplied.
+The type of each connection - copper, singlemode fibre or multimode fibre, should be specified at the time of order to ensure the correct SFP types are supplied.
 Additional SFP modules can be ordered if required.
-If a system is to be connected to an existing Hydra2 network, please discuss this with your
+If a system is to be connected to an existing Hydra2 network, please discuss this with your Calrec project leader, sales person or local distributor to ensure that SFPs are provided and ports provisioned for the additional router to router connections.